Alethio36/mediastack/README.md

 1. **Final Steps and notes:**
-   - Ensure all services are connected and configured. make sure to connect Prowlarr to all ARR apps.
+   - Ensure all services are connected and configured.
+   - Make sure to connect Prowlarr to all ARR apps.
-   - Leave ARR qBittorrent connection to localhost.
+   - Leave the ARR stack qBittorrent connection to localhost.
-   - start scanning all libraries in jellyfin, sonarr, radarr, jellyseerr.
+   - Start scanning all libraries in jellyfin, sonarr, radarr, jellyseerr.
 This may take a substantial amount of time.
 As in several days depending on your pcs power. please save this step for the very last.
-   - perhaps run a final dns leak check from `installer.sh` just to make sure
+   - Perhaps run a final dns leak check from `installer.sh` just to make sure
+   - If you are running on a NAS, the config files will become unstable and unhappy, especially the SQLite database files.
+I would suggest a directory (such as /ms5) thats held locally and adjust your docker compose file accordingly.
+It will also be WAY snappier.
+   - Iv been told Qbittorrent cant be a smudge fussy about what port its on.
+If you go to Tools->Options->Connections and hit the random button (and save) you may have a better time of things